latchbio/latch/docs/source/basics/customizing_interface.md

 - {class}`~latch.types.metadata.Spoiler` displays a child flow in a collapsible card with a given title.
 The spoiler is collapsed by default.
 This is often used for hiding away parts of the UI that will not be useful to the majority of users
 - {class}`~latch.types.metadata.Fork` shows a set of mutually-exclusive alternatives.
 The alternatives are specified as a list of {class}`~latch.types.metadata.ForkBranch`, each of which displays a child flow when active and nothing otherwise.
 Each branch is identified by a unique key.
 This key is passed to the workflow is a `str`-typed parameter so the user selection can be used to change runtime behavior

-Visit the API docs for an example of how to use flow elements.
+Visit the API docs for an example of how to use each flow element.